-1. Fall deadline for all undergraduate CRFs (new and revised) effective the following Spring and Summer terms: June 30, 2019)
+1. Fall deadline for all undergraduate course proposals (new and revised) effective Spring and Summer 2020: June 30, 2019

-2. Spring deadline for all undergraduate CRFs (new and revised) effective the following Fall term: January 2, 2020
+2. Spring deadline for all undergraduate course proposals (new and revised) effective Fall 2020: January 2, 2020

 3. Deadline for degree program proposals effective Fall 2021: November 1, 2019

 4. Deadline for catalog changes effective Fall 2020: January 2, 2020

 Our campus has implemented Curriculog, a Curriculum Management System, which facilitates a streamlined submission and approval process for all undergraduate and graduate courses, both new and revised, as a basis for the campus catalog.
 SSHA Curriculum Committee has established internal deadlines to ensure sufficient time for the course proposals to meet the abovementioned UGC deadlines; they are listed as a part of the SSHA Course Proposal (CRF) Flow Chart.
 The following links will aid in course creation and revision, as well as navigating the system; to set up a one-on-one training session, please contact Angela Dixon, firstname.lastname@example.org.